iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 # Summary

-Asymmetric cryptography is mainly used for two purposes:
+Asymmetric cryptography is a system that makes use of a pair of keys to allow:

-+ **Confidentiality**.
-Messages are encrypted with a public key and only the owner of the matching private key is able to decrypt it;
++ **Confidentiality**: messages are encrypted with a public key and only the owner of the matching private key is able to decrypt it;
-+ **Authenticity**.
-Messages are signed with a private key and can be verified by anyone with the matching public key;
++ **Authenticity**: messages are signed with a private key and can be verified by anyone with the matching public key;

 In the IOTA network, asymmetric cryptography is used to authenticate the transfer of tokens or data.
 For a payment settlement to be accepted by the network, a proof that the initiator of the transfer is the actual tokens owner has to